adamsorbie/adam-sorbie.github.io/_pages/teaching.md

 [Introduction to HPC](https://github.com/adamsorbie/intro-to-HPC-course-2020)

-Led a 1/2 course introducing HPC systems and working in a cluster environment.
+Led a 1/2 day course introducing HPC systems and working in a cluster environment.

 **March 2019** & **March 2020**